-- Mortgage Loan Divisions.
-The Bank has mortgage loan divisions which originate loans to purchase existing or construct new homes and to refinance existing mortgages. - Other Services.
-Other Bank services include on-line internet banking services, voice response telephone inquiry service, commercial sweep accounts, cash management services, safe deposit boxes, travelers checks, direct deposit of payroll and social security checks, and automatic drafts for various accounts.
-The Bank is associated with the Interlink, Plus, Pulse, Star, and Community Cash networks of automated teller machines that may be used by the Bank's customers throughout Mississippi and other regions.
-The Bank also offers VISA and MasterCard credit card services through a correspondent bank.
+Other Services.
+Other bank services we offer include on-line internet banking services, voice response telephone inquiry service, commercial sweep accounts, cash management services, safe deposit boxes, travelers checks, direct deposit of payroll and social security checks, and automatic drafts for various accounts.
+We are associated with the Interlink, Plus, Pulse, Star, and Community Cash networks of automated teller machines that may be used by our customers throughout our market area and other regions.
+The First also offers VISA and MasterCard credit card services through a correspondent bank.